yingy4/Team4-Final-Project/README.md

   2. Download part of data (music in midi form)
   3. Configure Spark locally (using sbt)
   4. Run **WordCount** test in Spark

+· 2nd Week: implement and revise our Scala function that we need to use in our project

+· 3rd Week: create a interface for importing data from audio data sets to run our main function

+· 4th Week: debug project by testing and preparing final presentation